BlueBrain/Tide/doc/DeveloperGuide.md

   * TideWall: The wall application launched for each wall segment launched by tide which presents all opened contents.
-  * TideForker: An auxilary process launched by tide which forks new processes like LocalStreamer.
+  * TideForker: An auxilary process launched by tide which forks new processes like the Launcher or Webbrowser.
   * Launcher: The application which streams the Qml control panel for browsing documents, sessions and launching applications.
-  * LocalStreamer: An application that generates content according to launch parameters and streams that content to the local tide instance.
-The webbrowser content for instance is one exisiting implementation.
-  * Webbrowser: The application which streams the newer Qml2 WebEngine-based webbrowser.
+  * Webbrowser: The application which streams a Qml WebEngine-based webbrowser.
   * pyramidmaker: A script that generates a TIFF image pyramid from a big source image using ImageMagick's convert tool. %Image pyramids can be loaded and rendered by Tide more efficently.